Ceasefire attempt in Ukraine fails amid Russian shelling - NZ Herald

 Putin said nothing warrants imposing martial law at this point.

-And in a warning of a hunger crisis yet to come, the UN World Food Program has said millions of people inside Ukraine, a major global wheat supplier, will need food aid "immediately".
+And in a warning of a hunger crisis yet to come, the UN World Food Programme has said millions of people inside Ukraine, a major global wheat supplier, will need food aid "immediately".

 The UN Security Council scheduled an open meeting for Monday on the worsening humanitarian situation.

-The United Nations estimates that 12 million people in Ukraine and 4 million fleeing to neighboring countries in the coming months will need humanitarian aid.
+The United Nations estimates that 12 million people in Ukraine and four million fleeing to neighbouring countries in the coming months will need humanitarian aid.

 Kyiv's central train station remained crowded with people desperate to flee.